jerry-ban/demo/readme_ec2_apache.txt

 3. All the python dependencies should be placed in a file requirements.txt placed in the root folder of your code repository.
 4. You can include a .ebextensions folder in the root folder of your code repository and let it remain empty for the time being.

+and all logging.info() would be in /var/log/httpd/error_log can view the log content dynamically by: tail -f /var/log/httpd/error_log